chan2git/elastic-detection-lab/README.md

 Ensure that you install `curl` on your Ubuntu VM by running the command `sudo apt-install curl` before running any install commands from the Zeek documentation or you may encounter an install error.

-While Zeek is a critical component of the overall project, the specific details on configuration is outside the scope of this repo which is to highlight the general setup of the local network environment and lab, while primarily focusing more on Elastic Cloud and detection engineering.
+While Zeek is a critical component of the overall project, the specific details on configuration is outside the scope of this repository which is to highlight the general setup of the local network environment and lab, while primarily focusing more on Elastic Cloud and detection engineering.

 Once Zeek has been fully setup and configured, it will need to be deployed in order to actively listen and collect traffic data.